Aryan-chand/PowerBI/Diversity & Inclusion Analysis/README.md

 # Data Sourcing

-The dataset used for this analysis was provided by Pwc Switzerland and is available here: [Diversity & Inclusion](https://cdn.theforage.com/vinternships/companyassets/4sLyCPgmsy8DA6Dh3/03%20Diversity-Inclusion-Dataset.xlsx)
+The dataset used for this analysis was provided by Pwc Switzerland and is available here: :link: [Diversity & Inclusion](https://cdn.theforage.com/vinternships/companyassets/4sLyCPgmsy8DA6Dh3/03%20Diversity-Inclusion-Dataset.xlsx)

 # Data Preparation